 Frozen and burst pipes are some of the most common disasters that can happen to a household, especially during winter.
 When temperatures drop below freezing, water in the pipes in your home can freeze and begin to expand.
 This expansion can apply enough force inside the pipes to cause them to burst.
 If you don’t catch the burst quick enough, the leaking water can cause serious damage to the drywall, flooring and belongings in your home.

 ServiceMaster Fire & Water Restore by GM’s technicians are available 24/7 and can be at your property within 2 to 4 hours of your initial call.
-We understand the time sensitive nature of water damage situations, so count on us to restore your property and peace of mind.
+We understand the time-sensitive nature of water damage situations, so count on us to restore your property and peace of mind.

-When our team arrives to your property, they will immediately identify the affected area and assess the extent of the damage.
+When our team arrives on-site, they will immediately identify the affected area and assess the extent of the damage.
 The technicians will then create a custom remediation plan to eliminate the water damage as quickly and efficiently as possible.
 Once the plan is decided, we will begin the water removal and drying process to ensure your home is dry from top to bottom.
 We will keep you updated and stay in communication throughout every step of the process.

 Areas Pipes Typically Freeze: